Dr Siobhan Lambert-Hurley

 I have also worked as a contributor and consultant on a number of historical documentary projects for the BBC and other television networks.
 Programmes on which I have appeared include ‘The Maharara’s Motor Car: The Story of Rolls Royce in India’ and ‘Heir Hunters’.
 I have also published journalistic pieces in the Indian press for magazines, like City Limits and Outlook Travellers.
 Here is a link to a short video of some of my early TV work: https://vimeo.com/46360933

-I have given a number of lectures for A-level students, including at Loughborough University’s ‘Inspiring Minds’ event.
-I would be keen to pursue further links with schools, using the history of South Asians in Britain to facilitate discussion of multiculturalism and citizenship.
+I have given a number of lectures for A-level students, including at Loughborough University’s ‘Inspiring Minds’ event and the University of Sheffield’s ‘Discover Arts & Humanities Summer School’.
+I am also pursuing further links with schools, using the history of South Asians in Britain to facilitate discussion of multiculturalism and citizenship.